SC5/sc5-styleguide/README.md

 to the source file.
 It is enabled when the [styleVariables option](#option-styleVariables) is defined and the application is served with the [built-in server](#option-server).

+The changed values are checked for syntax errors before saving, and if something is wrong, nothing is written to the source files and an error notification is shown on the client.

 ## Tips and pointers

 ### `<html>` and `<body>` styles